 Lê views counselling as a collaborative process between clients and herself as a therapist.
 She recognises that clients come to counselling from diverse life experiences and acknowledges their uniqueness.
 The attuned pacing process, at times slow, at times faster, like a dance, creates a safe, trusting and warmth environment in sessions.
 Lê’s clients referred to these qualities as profound and insightful and connectedness.

-Lê speaks English and Vietnamese and is a Buddhist meditator.
-She also holds a Mindfulness Meditation Certificate.
+Lê is a Buddhist meditator and holds a Mindfulness Meditation Certificate.